 The small town of Fagernes provides ample opportunities for shopping.
 Valdres Folkemuseum (local museum of cultural history) is located here.
 With its facilities of 30 acres, about 80 houses and more than 16,000 items, it ranges fourth in the country in size.
 The buildings and collections cover the period from the 1200s up to our century.
 Things to see include a courtyard, mountain dairy farm, cotter’s farm, school house and freight station.
 Several houses have craftsmen at work during the high season, and traditional Norwegian food is sold at the Nystøga cottage.
 The exhibition of national costumes from the entire country provides an insight into the great variety of Norwegian traditional costumes.

-Fagernes Lufthavn at Leirin is the highest airport in the country (alt.
+Fagernes Lufthavn at Leirin was the highest airport in the country (alt.
 820 m).
+It was closed in 2018.
 At Fagernes railway station stands a switch engine reminding us of the Valdresbanen railway that transported people and goods between Fagernes and the Gjøvikbanen railway (109 km).